a4k-openproject/script.module.openscrapers/README.md

 Once you open it you will get your options to test different addons, pretty easy to follow along :)

+Preset folder names in the batch file for external addons are below so please follow last section and use these folder names to test external scrapers from preset addons

+`scrapertest-egg, scrapertest-yoda, scrapertest-scrubs`

 Only thing you should know is that if a scraper hangs, it will stall the whole test, you can check by opening the test-results folder and opening the txt file results for the file you're testing.
 If you see the same set of scrapers repeating over and over, then there's an issue with those scrapers.
-Press ctrl+c to terminate the batch so you can move those scrapers out and try again!
+Close the window or press ctrl+c to terminate the batch so you can move those scrapers out and try again!

 Enjoy!